rit-sse/pip-discord-bot/DEV-ENV-INSTRUCTIONS.md

 ### Docker Compose
 This should be included with Docker Desktop.

-To ensure it is properly installed, please run `docker-compose --verison` in a terminal.
+To ensure it is properly installed, please run `docker compose version` in a terminal.
 This should print a version number, with no errors.

 # Linux (Debian, Ubuntu) / Mac Setup